Fang (band): Reformation

 In 2011, Malt Soda released the double disc CD Pissed Off Buddha, comprising three Fang albums: Spun Helga, A Mi Ga Sfafas?, and Pissed Off Buddha, the latter being a previously unreleased album recorded in 1988.
 A live DVD of the band was also included with the release.

 A new album, Here Come the Cops, was released by Malt Soda in 2012.
 In summer of 2013, the band released a split 7-inch with Whidbey Island WA's Potbelly, on PB Records.

 2014 saw the band appearing on a limited edition split 12-inch alongside Symbol Six with two exclusive new songs, including a cover of "Riot in Cell Block #9".
 The EP was released as an exclusive Record Store Day release via Jailhouse Records.
 In 2017 Die Laughing Records teamed with Fang to release the Sylvia Massy mixed record "Rise Up!" which was released August 2017 and followed up with a vinyl pressing in 2019.

+In 2016 Sammytown and founding Fang guitarist Tom Flynn started playing together for the first time in 30 years under the name "Cornelius Asperger and the Bi-Curious Unicorns" alongside bassist Dave Chavez and drummer Stark Raving Brad.
+They released an eponymous album later that year on Reptilian Records.

 Legacy

 Fang has gone on to influence an array of West Coast bands, and has been instrumental in the hardcore punk movement.
 Guitarist Tom Flynn's distinct guitar playing has also influenced many followers, including those in the grunge genre.
-In Kurt Cobain's list of his top 50 albums, Landshark was at number 6.
+This may be because his record label, Boner Records, released three albums by Aberdeen, WA. band, The Melvins between 1989 and 1992.
+They came from the same town as Kurt Cobain who, when he made a list of his top 50 albums, put Landshark at number 6.

 Fang has been covered by many high-profile bands.
-The most enduring composition by the group, "The Money Will Roll Right In", has been covered by Mudhoney, Butthole Surfers, Metallica, and Nirvana.
-Another of the band's popular tracks, "I Wanna Be on TV", was covered by Green Day.
+The most enduring composition by the group, "The Money Will Roll Right In", has been covered by several groups including Metallica back in 1985 (see the two instrumental versions on 2017 Deluxe Box Set of "Master of Puppets").

+Live recordings of the song which were published later were made on August 30, 1992 by Nirvana (see "Live at Reading") and February 10, 1993 by Mudhoney.
+Initially only released on a promo CD for their tour that year, this version would be released in 2020 on their "Real Low Vibe" album.

+During the summer of 1993, the Butthole Surfers covered the song several times when playing live, but this cover version has never been officially released by the band.

+In 2024, Tom Flynn said that whilst he knew about the Mudhoney cover of the song in the '90s, he was not aware of Nirvana's version until he was approached by their record company to release it in 2009.

+Another of the band's popular tracks, "I Wanna Be on TV", was covered by Green Day on their 2002 compilation LP, "Shenanigans".